 In 1671, NY Mayor Stephanus Van Cortlandt built his home at the current site.
 He, later, gave the property to his son-in-law Stephen Delancy.
 He built the current house in 1719.
 Since 1904, the building has been owned by a society named “Sons of the Revolution”.
 It is listed on the National Register of Historic Places.
 The good thing is that some of the original pieces also remain intact, which makes it one of the oldest houses in NYC.

 NYC is a perfect blend of tradition, history, development, and technical advancement.
 You will find these traits in the real estate sector as well.
 Sprinkled among the city’s skyscrapers are some real gems.
-That hold within them some of New York City’s history and mysteries.
+They hold within them some of New York City’s history and mysteries.